 |Caspers Wilderness Park – Hike San Juan Hot Springs||10.5||2030||Moderate||No|

-Nestled in the community of Newport Beach, the Upper Newport Bay Nature Preserve hike offers a fun and easy 3-mile hike that offers great views of Upper Newport Bay and world-class wildlife spotting.
+Nestled in the community of Newport Beach, the Bluff and Bay Trail Loop in Upper Newport Bay Nature Preserve offers great views of Upper Newport Bay and world-class wildlife spotting.
 The Upper Newport Bay Nature Preserve is home to some 200 bird species, including some endangered species, making it a top bird watching destination in the USA.
-This loop hike takes you down along the shore of Upper Newport Bay, then back along the bluffs overlooking the bay that offer great views.Read More

 The Holy Jim Falls Trail hike is an easy hike to a small waterfall tucked into the heart of the Santa Ana Mountains.
-The Holy Jim Falls Trail is family friendly and well marked.Read More
+The hike follows Holy Jim Creek, which is one of the pristine mountain tributaries of Trabuco Creek, and eventually flows out to the ocean at Dana Point.
+Today the Holy Jim Falls Trail is family friendly, relatively easy, and well marked hike.

 The Modjeska Peak hike is challenging – long, steep, and sometimes primitive.
 The hike climbs to the second highest point in Orange County, Modjeska Peak.
 Modjeska Peak, at 5,499 feet, is the lower peak in Saddleback Mountain.
 The highest peak (and other peak in Saddleback Mountain) is Santiago Peak.
 The actual summit is undeveloped and much nicer than nearby Santiago Peak.
 This is a challenging hike.
 Don’t try this hike without a good level of fitness.